Bontoc, Southern Leyte: History

 Before the coming of the Spaniards, Bontoc was a wilderness where few natives lived and wild animals roamed.
 When the Spaniards came, they found scattered warring tribes of primitive Malays who settled in prosperous villages near the mouth and along the fertile plains of the historic Salog river basin.
 They then successfully subjugated these warring tribes and immigrants and founded a cluster of villages which later on formed the nucleus of the Barrio of Bontoc.

-As far as history could recall the most popular among the ancient warring chiefs, was Mariano Barcelon who was nicknamed as “Tahug”.
+As far as history could recall the most popular among the ancient warring chiefs, was Mariano Barcelon who was nicknamed as "Tahug".
 He was acclaimed to be the bravest of the braves.
 His name was a terror to the Moro pirates that swarmed Philippine waters during the 16th century.

-During the Spanish time up to the early part of the American regime, Bontoc was ruled by a succession of native “Cabezas de barangay”, a unit government organization during that time.
-Bontoc was at that time a tributary “pueblo” belonging to the old town of Libagon which governed the people for many years both in civil and religious matter by a line of “capitanes or gobernadocillos.
+During the Spanish time up to the early part of the American regime, Bontoc was ruled by a succession of native "Cabezas de barangay", a unit government organization during that time.
+Bontoc was at that time a tributary "pueblo" belonging to the old town of Libagon which governed the people for many years both in civil and religious matter by a line of "capitanes" or gobernadorcillos.

-The cabezas de barangay who governed this little pueblo also earned for themselves the honor of being called “capitan” by their own people.
+The cabezas de barangay who governed this little pueblo also earned for themselves the honor of being called "capitan" by their own people.
 The church wielded tremendous power at that time in the affairs of the government.
 Any person who offends the clergy or disobeys religious order is severely punished.

 Among the well-known capitanes who controlled the reins of the local administration of this barrio were: Hilario Barcelon, Manuel Leyes, Romualdo Tubia, Florentino Flores, Felipe Aguilar and the last well-known cabeza or capitan was Gerardo Faelnar popularly known among the people as Capitan Dadoy whose administration lasted up to the early days of American occupation.

 Shortly after the coming of the Americans, Bontoc became a unit barrio of Sogod.

-During the Japanese occupation, the town served as the seat of resistance movement against the Japanese with its general headquarters in sitio Mamingaw, Barangay Banahaw and under the command of Colonel Ruperto K. Kangleon.
+During the Japanese occupation, the town served as the seat of resistance movement against the Japanese with its general headquarters in Sitio Mamingaw, Barangay Banahaw and under the command of Colonel Ruperto K. Kangleon.
 In one notable raid, an entire truckload of Japanese soldiers on patrol was completely annihilated at Sitio Trece, Barangay Santo Niño.
 A small monument stands in front of Bontoc motor pool at Sitio Trece commemorates this event.

 On June 15, 1950, it became a regular municipality by the operative provisions of Republic Act No. 522.